-In any organization-but particularly large organizations-individuals within the organization may have information indicating a threat of litigation that the organization's decision makers do not have.
-An organization should consider how to enable that information to be communicated to persons charged with evaluating the threat and, if warranted, instituting legal holds.
+In any organization-but particularly large organizations individuals within the organization may have information indicating a threat of litigation that the organization's decision makers do not have.
+An organization should consider how to communicate that information to persons charged with evaluating the threat and, if warranted, instituting legal holds.
 The particulars of such a procedure will vary from organization to organization, based on the nature of the business, the way the business is conducted, and the culture of the organization.